 The Impact Alliance is a voluntary collaboration between sustainability standards owners to support the development of an Impact Incentives trading platform.
 Impact Alliance members work together to define, promote, and oversee the trading of Impact Incentives and Impact Partnership Incentives.

-The founding members of the Impact Alliance are Textile Exchange (leather and cotton), the Global Roundtable for Sustainable Beef (beef) and Proterra (soy and sugar).
+The founding members of the Impact Alliance are Textile Exchange (leather and cotton), the Global Roundtable for Sustainable Beef (beef), Proterra Foundation (soy and sugar), and Global Food Partners (eggs).
 There is further interest from other NGOs that are working with credible standards or benchmarks that share the mission and goals of the Alliance.

 The Alliance’s first work will be to enter into an agreement with the Incentives trade platform, define the core principles behind Impact Incentives and Impact Partnership Incentives, and set up the rules for the registration and sale of Incentives.
 Much of this work has already been done by Textile Exchange.